nmt0504/personal-blog/README.md

-This is a demo chat real time use reactjs, mobx and websocket
+This is my personal blog about everything